-All staff will be alert to community safety incidents taking place in the vicinity of the school that may raise concerns regarding child abduction, e.g. people loitering nearby or unknown adults conversing with pupils.
+All staff will be alert to community safety incidents taking place in the vicinity of the school that may raise concerns regarding child abduction, e.g. people loitering nearby or unknown adults conversing with children.

-Pupils will be provided with practical advice and lessons to ensure they can keep themselves safe outdoors.
+Children will be provided with practical advice and lessons to ensure they can keep themselves safe outdoors.

-Child Criminal Exploitation (CCE)
+Child criminal exploitation (CCE)